VariantSync/Vatras/README.md

   - [ ] semantics for free from CC/VT.
 Prove that it is equivalent to the self-defined semantics (commuting square)
   - [ ] derivation
   - [ ] integration

-### On Variant Quantification (What is a Feature Mapping?)
-- [ ] Generalization of Dimensions
-- [ ] Generalization of Options
-- Options and Binary Dimensions and thus feature mappings are expressions whose semantics is a predicate.
-For n-ary (core) choice calculus, such expression have semantics which is and indexing function (`Dim -> Nat`).